blissfulyoshi/TaikoComboAssigner/README.txt

 If you have any questions about the program or suggestions for improvements please drop by http://osu.ppy.sh/forum/t/121948/ =~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~
 Known Bugs:
-	Combo Colors shift by 1 color, after a spinner where both snotes directly before and after the spinner need the same combo color. (http://osu.ppy.sh/forum/t/121687)
+	Combo Colors shift by 1 color, after a spinner where both notes directly before and after the spinner need the same combo color. (http://osu.ppy.sh/forum/t/121687)

 =~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~
 Changelog: